 EHCPs, Systemic Pressure and the Cost to Families: A Trauma-Informed, Neuro-Affirming Exploration.

-• louisehenderson307
+- louisehenderson307

-• 9 min read
+- 8 min read

-The recent TES analysis on whether EHCPs are “driving the SEND crisis” has reignited a conversation many families, educators and practitioners have been trying to navigate for years.
-The TES article highlights growing demand, stretched school budgets and an education system struggling to keep pace with the level of support children require.
-Beyond the headlines and political debates lies a quieter truth one that plays out in homes, classrooms and local authority offices every day.
+The recent TES analysis on whether EHCPs are “driving the SEND crisis” has reignited a conversation many families, educators, and practitioners have been trying to navigate for years.
+The TES article highlights growing demand, stretched school budgets, and an education system struggling to keep pace with the level of support children require.
+Beyond the headlines and political debates lies a quieter truth—one that plays out in homes, classrooms, and local authority offices every day.

-EHCPs were designed to be a protective mechanism: a legal framework ensuring that children and young people with additional needs receive support that is personalised, meaningful, and enforceable.
-Yet, in practice, families often find themselves working through layers of bureaucracy, lengthy waits, inconsistent decision-making and inaccessible pathways.
+EHCPs were designed to be a protective mechanism.
+They provide a legal framework ensuring that children and young people with additional needs receive support that is personalised, meaningful, and enforceable.
+Yet, in practice, families often find themselves working through layers of bureaucracy, lengthy waits, inconsistent decision-making, and inaccessible pathways.
+What was created as a system of rights has, for many, become a system of endurance.

-At What the Stigma?!
-I explore the parts of the conversation that often remain unspoken - the emotional, practical, and relational impact of navigating support systems that were never designed with Neurodivergent families in mind.
+At What the Stigma?!, I explore the parts of the conversation that often remain unspoken—the emotional, practical, and relational impact of navigating support systems that were never designed with Neurodivergent families in mind.

 The System Behind the Strain